carlosnavaja16/carlosnavaja16/README.md

 ## Carlos Rossi
 #### I'm from Venezuela and have been living in the U.S. since 2006.
 My interests include technology, economics and, literature.

-- 🔭 I’m currently working on an Angular enterpriseweb application powered by GraphQL and microservices.
+- 💼 I’m currently working in on an enterprise web application powered by Angular, GraphQL, and microservices.
-- 🌱 I’m always interested in learning a little bit everithing
-- 💬 Ask me about technology, economics, cooking or the immigrant experience in the United States
+- 🌱 Commited to continuous growth
 - 📫 Reach me at carlos.rossi16@gmail.com
 - 😄 Pronouns: He/Him